qookei/paaliaq/README.md

 # Paaliaq

-Paaliaq is a WDC W65C816-based single board computer with support for some modern features such as address translation, kernel/user priviledge separation and such.
+Paaliaq is a WDC W65C816-based single board computer with support for some modern features such as address translation, and kernel/user priviledge separation.

 ## (Planned) Specifications